 Ngorongoro Crater is one of Tanzania's most amazing sights: a collapsed volcano which forms an incredible natural amphitheater, 25 km (16 mi) across and teeming with all of the African big game.
 Many of Tanzania’s last remaining black rhino can be seen grazing on the open grassland of the crater floor surrounded by some of the 20,000 large animals that occupy the crater, including lion, cheetah, eland, zebra and gazelle.
 Flamingo, among other bird species can often be seen feeding at Makat soda lake.
 This is an area of spectacular beauty and superb game viewing, a truly unique safari destination.

 This morning, you will descend into the Ngorongoro Crater floor for game driving and exploration.
 Ngorongoro was a huge active volcano, probably even larger than Kilimanjaro, when the volcano erupted some 8 million years ago.
 It's cone collapsed, leaving a crater, or more appropriately a “caldera”, 600m deep, 16km across and 265 sq km in area.
 Enjoy the spectacular scenery and game viewing, in what has been described as the eighth wonder of the world.

 Many of Tanzania’s last remaining black rhino can be seen grazing on the open grassland of the crater floor, surrounded by some of the 20,000 large animals that occupy the crater, including lion, cheetah, eland, zebra and gazelle.
 Flamingo, among other bird species, can often be seen feeding at Makat Soda Lake as well.

-Today you leave the greater Ngorongoro Conservation area and head to the Southern Serengeti.
-You will spend your time here exploring the area, game viewing and you may also visit the Olduvai Gorge and Museum.
-This area is home year round to lots of wildlife which you'll get to experience away from the crowds.
+This area is home year round to a vast variety of wildlife, which you will get to experience away from the crowds.
 From December to March, this area is especially great to catch the Great Migration.